jvoegele/external_service/README.md

 # ExternalService

-An Elixir library for safely using external services using customizable retry logic, automatic rate limiting, and the circuit breaker pattern.
+An Elixir library for safely using external service or API using customizable retry logic, automatic rate limiting, and the circuit breaker pattern.
+Calls to external services can be synchronous, asynchronous background tasks, or multiple calls can be made in parallel for MapReduce style processing.

 ## Overview